mezo-org/musd/final-presentation.md

 - **Set at trove creation based on global rate, kept for trove lifetime**
 - **Interest is recorded on trove structs on user operation, similar to pending rewards**
 - **Note some functions virtually accrue interest when needed**

 ---

+# Opening a Trove

+---

+# Adjusting a Trove

+---

+# Closing a Trove

+---

+# Liquidation

+---

+# Redemption

+---